 - Risk Mitigation: Timely filings assist in lessening the risks related to non-compliance, like penalties or potential deregistration, improving the market credibility of the company.

-What is the ROC Annual Return for FY 2024-25?
+What is the ROC Annual Return for FY 2025-26?

 The ROC Annual Return, also called Form MGT 7, is a filing obligation for companies registered in India according to the Companies Act, 2013.
 The ROC Annual Return, also called Form MGT 7, is a filing obligation for companies registered in India under the Companies Act of 2013.
 It acts as a document that includes details of the financial and operational activities of the company within a particular financial year.
-Submitting the ROC return for FY 2024- 25 is an element of complying with corporate regulations in India.
+Submitting the ROC return is an element of complying with corporate regulations in India.
 It is to be accomplished within the specified time duration of the Registrar of Companies (ROC).

-It is obligatory for every company registered under the Companies Act, 2013 and every LLP registered under the Limited Liability Partnership Act, 2008 to furnish all ROC filing forms before the deadline.
-If they fail to do so there are lawful consequences and hefty fines.
+It is obligatory for every company registered under the Companies Act, 2013, and every LLP registered under the Limited Liability Partnership Act, 2008, to furnish all ROC filing forms before the deadline.
+If they fail to do so, there are lawful consequences and hefty fines.
 Hence, it must be of utmost priority for companies and LLPs to keep themselves aware of all significant deadlines, along with both annual and even ROC compliance.

-Given below is the All ROC compliance calendar for regular and annual returns during FY 2024-25
+Given below is the All ROC compliance calendar for regular and annual returns during FY 2025-26

-Relevant Section and Act | Name of E-form | Purpose of E-form | Due Date of Filing | Due Date for FY 2024-25 |
+| Relevant Section and Act | Name of E-form | Purpose of E-form | Due Date of Filing | Due Date for FY 2025-26 |

-Section 139 of Companies Act, 2013 | Form ADT-1 | Appointment of Auditor | (if applicable) 15 days of the meeting in which the auditor is appointed | 14th Oct.
-2025 (*If appointed at the Annual General Meeting on 30th Sep.
-2025). |
+| Section 139 of Companies Act, 2013 | Form ADT-1 | Appointment of Auditor | (if applicable) 15 days of the meeting in which the auditor is appointed | 14th October 2026 (*If appointed in AGM and Date of AGM is 30th September 2026) |

-Section 137 of the Companies Act, 2013 | Form AOC-4 and Form AOC-4 CFS (in case of consolidated financial statements) | Filing of Annual Accounts | 30 days from the conclusion of the AGM (In the case of OPC within 180 days from the close of the financial year) | 30 days after the conclusion of the AGM or 29 October 2025 (whichever is earlier).
-27th September 2025 for OPC |
+| Section 137 of the Companies Act, 2013 | Form AOC-4 and Form AOC-4 CFS (in case of consolidated financial statements) | Filing of Annual Accounts | 30 days from the conclusion of the AGM (In the case of OPC within 180 days from the close of the financial year) | 30 days after the conclusion of AGM or 29th October 2026 (whichever is earlier) |

-Section 92 of the Companies Act, 2013 | Form MGT-7/ MGT-7A | Filing of Annual Return | 60 days from the conclusion of the AGM | 60 days after the conclusion of the AGM or 28th November 2025 (whichever is earlier). |
+| Section 92 of the Companies Act, 2013 | Form MGT-7/ MGT-7A | Filing of Annual Return | 60 days from the conclusion of the AGM | 28th November 2026(whichever is earlier) (Which Ever is Earlier) |

-Section 148 of the Companies Act, 2013 | Form CRA-4 | Filing of Cost Audit Report | 30 days from the receipt of the Cost Audit Report | 30 days from the receipt of Cost Audit Report |
+| Section 148 of the Companies Act, 2013 | Form CRA-4 | Filing of Cost Audit Report | 31st January 2026 (Revised) | 30 days from the receipt of Cost Audit Report |

-Section 179 of the Companies Act, 2013 | Form MGT-14 | Filing of resolutions with MCA regarding Board Report and Annual Accounts | 30 days from the date of financial statements and Board Report by the Board of Directors | 30 days from the date of the Board Meeting |
+| Section 179 of the Companies Act, 2013 | Form MGT-14 | Filing of resolutions with MCA regarding Board Report and Annual Accounts | 30 days from the date of financial statements and Board Report by the Board of Directors | 30 days from the date of the Board Meeting |

-Vide Gazette notification S.O.
-5622(E) dated 02.11.2018 | MSME Form 1 | Half-yearly return with the registrar in respect of outstanding payments to Micro or Small Enterprise. | For reporting dues to MSME exceeding 45 days, if any on a half- yearly basis | 30th April 2025 (October- March Period) And 31st October 2025 (April-September Period) |
+| Vide Gazette notification S.O.
+5622(E) dated 02.11.2018 | MSME Form 1 | Half-yearly return with the registrar in respect of outstanding payments to Micro or Small Enterprise. | For reporting dues to MSME exceeding 45 days, if any, on a half-yearly basis | 30th April 2026 (October- March Period) & 31st October 2026 (April-September Period) |

-Section 34 of Limited Liability Partnership Act, 2008 | MCA LLP FORM 8 | Statement of Accounts of LLP | The Statement of Account and Solvency must be submitted within thirty days from the end of Six months of the financial year. | 30th October 2025 |
+| Section 34 of Limited Liability Partnership Act, 2008 | MCA LLP FORM 8 | Statement of Accounts of LLP | The Statement of Account and Solvency must be submitted within thirty days from the end of Six months of the financial year. | 30th October 2026 |

-Section 35 of Limited Liability Partnership Act, 2008 | MCA LLP Form 11 | Annual Return | Within 60 days of closure of the financial year | 30th May 2025 |
+| Section 35 of Limited Liability Partnership Act, 2008 | MCA LLP Form 11 | Annual Return | Within 60 days of closure of the financial year | 30th May 2026 |

 Due Date for AOC-4 NBFC (Ind AS) and AOC-4 CFS NBFC (Ind AS)

-According to the MCA, the deadline for the AOC-4, the AOC-4 (CFS), the AOC-4 XBRL, and the AOC-4 Non-XBRL forms have been extended until 27 September 2025 for OPC and 29 October 2025 for other than OPC, i.e. within 30 days of AGM.
-For the various types of forms MGT 7/MGT 7-A, the due dates has been extended to 28 November 2025, i.e. within 60 days of AGM.
+MCA has notified that the deadline for the AOC-4, AOC-4 (CFS), AOC-4 XBRL, AOC-4 Non-XBRL forms till 27th September 2026 for OPC and 29 October 2026, and other various forms like MGT 7/MGT 7-A have been upto 28 November 2026, within 60 days of AGM.

 Also, it is to be noted that the Ministry of Corporate Affairs has extended the dates for the annual general meetings for companies and advised to conduct the same via video conferencing of possible.
 To know more about the latest AGM provisions, check out https://blog.saginfotech.com/agm-due-date-new-company

-Latest Notifications
+Latest Notifications Under MCA for Companies

 Penalty/Additional Fees